You want to know the biggest drawback of travelling?

 Getting good foods, good gainz, and good sleep will do freaking WONDERS for your mental health – not to mention will keep you looking gooood without a shirt on. 😉

-Whether you find a gym in one city, run up the mountain in another, or simply stick to your dedicated exercise mat, you’ll be sure to feel the benefits of working up a sweat.
+Whether you find a gym in one city, run the London marathon, climb up the mountain in another, or simply stick to your dedicated exercise mat, you’ll be sure to feel the benefits of working up a sweat.

 Good luck staying fit amigos!
 It’s a game-changer!